Yakov Fokanov: Early life and Russian Civil War

-Fokanov was born on 7 December 1899 in the village of Kononovo, Ustyuzhinsky Uyezd, Novgorod Governorate to a peasant family.
+Fokanov was born on 7 December 1899 in the village of Kononovo, Ustyuzhensky Uyezd, Novgorod Governorate to a peasant family.
 After graduating from the village school, he worked in the logging industry between 1912 and 1917 and then became a farmer.
 During the Russian Civil War, he was drafted into the Red Army on 15 March 1919 by the Ustyuzhinsky Uyezd military commissariat and sent to the ski detachment of the Petrograd garrison.
 He was then transferred to the 2nd Reserve Rifle Regiment, stationed at the Peter and Paul Fortress, to carry out guard duty.
 In the fall of 1919, Fokanov fought with a ski detachment on the Petrograd front against the White Northwestern Army.
 After the defeat of the Northwestern Army, he was sent to the regimental school of the 11th Reserve Rifle Regiment in December 1919.
 Upon graduation in November 1920, he became an assistant platoon leader in the regiment.
 After the latter was disbanded, Fokanov served in the same position with the 10th Reserve Rifle Regiment before being sent to study at the 7th Petrograd Red Commanders' Courses in January 1921.
 During March, with a cadet brigade, he fought in the suppression of the Kronstadt rebellion.